• Dee Synnott Woodcraft

 Facilities:

-Facilities include a covered workshop space in the barn, communal dining area, comfortable compost toilet, plenty of loo roll, and handwashing.
+Facilities include a covered workshop space in the barn and outdoor covered spaces, communal dining area and tea/coffee facilities, comfortable compost toilet, and a shower.

 Plenty of parking.